 If you happen to move, make sure you update all your accounts with your new mailing address.
 That way, you avoid missing payments due to lost mail.
 You can also set up online accounts and notifications to ensure you see your bill or statement and pay it on time.

-Keep Track of Your Credit File
+Keep Track Of Your Credit

-Whether your score is poor or excellent, it is important to keep on top of your credit.
+Whether your credit score is poor or excellent, it is important to keep on top of your credit.
 For a fee, you can monitor your activity through Equifax or TransUnion.
 Some banks and credit card companies also provide monitoring services, sending you alerts when credit history inquiries are made or when potentially fraudulent activities occur.Watch for errors such as changes to your personal information or new accounts you don’t recognize and correct them immediately.
 Ensuring the accuracy of your credit information, regularly, can help keep your credit use in check and prevent difficulties and identity theft in the future.